HerodotusDev/hdp/example/readme.md

  cargo make run-full-flow
 ```

-And if wan to reset all the setup and compiled files to back to the initial state, try:
+And if want to reset all the setup and compiled files to back the initial state, try:

 ```bash
 cargo make reset-setup